-When a microphone is patched to a talkback input, the mic may be provided with phantom power (analogue inputs) or SRC applied (AES3 inputs) by checking the relevant box as shown in Fig 2.
-To adjust the gain of a microphone, the relevant 'Analogue Gain' cell should be touched to bring up a dialogue allowing selection of the desired gain.
+When a microphone is patched to a talkback input, the mic may be provided with phantom power (analogue inputs) or SRC applied (AES3 inputs) by checking the relevant box (see Fig 3).
+To adjust the mic gain, touch the relevant 'Analogue Gain' cell to bring up a dialogue for selection of the desired gain.